guilherme-pereira/QTLpoly/docs/1-tutorial.md

 ## There are no QTL in the model
 ```

-You can always use the `modify()` function to [add or drop QTL from the model] originated by an automatic search.
-Remember to run the `profile()` function from the step [3.
+You can always use the `modify_qtl()` function to [add/drop QTL to/from the model] originated by an automatic search.
+Remember to run the `profile_qtl()` function from the step [3.
 QTL profiling] in order to get updated positions and statistics for the new model, in case any modification is performed.

 ## Plot profiles